maciejg-git/litewind-alpine-documentation/documentation/validation.md

 - `status` - object containg the results of validation and the current state of the input (for example `touched`, `dirty` etc).
 It is updated once initially and then after each value change.
 - `state` - final validation state of input.
 This state is based on the current `status` and is updated only when conditions for the `mode` are fulfilled (for example input lost focus etc).
 By default it is empty string for initial state of input, `"valid"` for valid input and `"invalid"` for invalid input.
 - `messages` - object containing validation messages.

+See how these properties are updated depending on the input value in the next example.

+{% render "example.liquid" example: "examples/validation-results.liquid", tabs: examples.validationResults %}